AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/env-plugin/importing-virtual-module/content.md

 ---
 type: lesson
-title: Importing virtual module
+title: Importing a virtual module
 focus: /index.js
 ---

-# Importing virtual module
+# Importing a virtual module

 Now that we know how environment variables work, let's continue with our custom plugin!

 Add an import for the virtual module in `index.js`.
-At this point it should break our Vite setup but that's fine!
+At this point, it should break our Vite setup but that's fine!

 ```ts add={1,2} del={3}
 import env from "virtual:tutorial-env";